by Nancy Armitage

-All great ideas & we find out how very fancy a 1907 “tea luncheon” was, but they do mention in the end they might have used caterers.
-In 2020, this would be a special Pink Bridal Shower or a fancy fundraiser luncheon at a hotel.
-Another idea for a Pink tea or Pink Luncheon is to serve Pink Lemonade or Rose Lemonade at a “pink tea”.
-My mother used to serve pink lemonade & chocolate covered mint cookies at her bridge parties; I thought it was quite elegant even as a girl.
-With the smell of Shalimar perfume in the air & the sound of the clicking of gold charm bracelets.
+All great ideas & we also find out how very fancy a 1907 “tea luncheon” was.
+But they do mention in the end, they might have used caterers.
+In 2020, this would be a special Pink Bridal Shower or a fancy fundraiser luncheon at a fancy hotel.
+Another idea for a Pink Tea or Pink Luncheon is to serve Pink Lemonade or Rose Lemonade.
+My mother used to serve pink lemonade & chocolate covered mint cookies at her bridge parties; I thought it was quite elegant even as a little girl.
+With the smell of Shalimar perfume in the air & the sound of the clinking of gold charm bracelets.

 1912 “Rose Petal [Tea] Sandwiches” Recipe